NVIDIA/spark-rapids/docs/compatibility.md

 - <a name="Footnote1"></a>[1] The timestamp portion must be complete in terms of hours, minutes, seconds, and milliseconds, with 2 digits each for hours, minutes, and seconds, and 6 digits for milliseconds.
  Only timezone 'Z' (UTC) is supported.
 Casting unsupported formats will result in null values.

+Spark is very lenient when casting from string to timestamp because all date and time components are optional, meaning that input values such as `T`, `T2`, `:`, `::`, `1:`, `:1`, and `::1` are considered valid timestamps.
+The GPU will treat these values as invalid and cast them to null values.

 ### Constant Folding